Data

 Source: Data provided by CASD, source: INSEE, Customs

-Contact persons: Harald Fadinger, Volker Nocke and Nicolas Schutz
+Contact persons: Harald Fadinger, Volker Nocke, Nicolas Schutz

 Research project: We use these data in a joint project between projects B03 (Volker Nocke, Nicolas Schutz) and B06 (Harald Fadinger).
 The research team is completed with Holger Breinlich (U. Surrey).
 In this project we structurally estimate export behavior in the presence of oligopolistic firms.
 The data allows us to estimate product-level demand elasticities and to compute firm-product-specific qualities and markups.
 This allows us to gauge firms’ market power in individual markets.
 We then use the previous information to estimate gravity models in the presence of oligopostic competition.
 In particular, we study how trade flows react to trade barriers, such as tariffs, once we take into account that market power (and thus markups) systematically co-vary with them.
 Obtaining consistent estimates of trade elasticities is highly relevant for correctly assessing welfare gains from trade liberalization and free-trade agreements.
 Thus, our results will be very relevant for policy makers.
 Moreover, we can track firms’ markups over time, which enables us to measure changes in market power in European product markets.